About Excel animation and Excel games – an introduction:

 In the left half of the picture below you can see a few actions described by groups of sprites, such as crouching, dying, hitting or being hit by something, jumping, walking or running.
 Similarly, in the right half of the image below, you can also see various actions taken by this character sprite (the little knight).

-We can also use sprites in 3D games as background images or props, or even characters.
+We can also use sprites in 3D games in Excel animation and Excel games as background images or props, or even characters.
 These are essentially remote images that are far away from the observer and though, representing a remote 3D object, they are actually 2D images because their structure doesn’t change with small changes in the location of the observer, except of course for translation and resizing.
 If it’s far away your 3D object will look just like a 2D image.

 In this landscape above, the trees are probably sprites (2D images) except maybe the few closest trees which need to be 3D objects since even small changes in perspective (position of the observer- or the player) will quickly change the their appearance.
 The motorcyclist and the road are probably 3D objects, but the mountains and the clouds and the remote trees are certainly 2D sprites.
 This saves a lot of computer resources during gaming and during the production of the game.

-In Excel we can have two options of using sprites for animation, one is using sprites as free shapes and the other is using chart bound sprites.
+In Excel we can have two options of using sprites for animation or games, one is using sprites as free shapes and the other is using chart bound sprites.

-2. Using sprites bound to a chart in Excel
+2. Using sprites bound to a chart while animating in Excel

 The x/y translation of the markers (therefore of the sprites) can be accomplished by changing marker data in an Excel table.
 Of course a small amount of VBA has to be employed here but it can be kept at a minimum.
 We can only have an an infinite loop in VBA, which changes an index in a cell within the worksheet.
 The index value could then be used to update the marker data.